 Peripheral Vascular Disease – can restrict the blood flow to the feet, and often times lead to amputation of the feet.

-If you have any questions please feel free to contact our office located in New York, NY.
+If you have any questions please feel free to contact our office located in Midtown, Manhattan.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Systemic Diseases of the Foot

 Athletes who play on hard surfaces, such as basketball players or tennis players, typically participate in sports that often give their feet a harsh workout.
 Fast and rough movements can contribute to foot and ankle injuries such as plantar fasciitis, ankle sprains, stress fractures, bone spurs, and Achilles tendon issues.
 Many of these injuries can be prevented by proper stretching, wearing proper footgear appropriate for the sport, and wearing orthotics as needed.
 For younger athletes, heel pain should be monitored.
 The heel growth plate is especially vulnerable to injury for growing children.
 If pain persists, activity should be stopped immediately.